Participatory Medicine Resources for Patients

 First-time e-patients may benefit from reading about other e-patients on our blog and checking out e-patient resource articles.

-Our forums also offer a great wealth of resources for e-patients who are members of the Society.
+Our member-only forums also offer a great wealth of resources for e-patients.

 Would you like to travel to a patient conference?
 Our patient travel scholarships can help to offset some or most of the cost of your travel expenses.